-Expect to encounter notes of honey, orchard fruits, lemon and chocolate while you sip – and then there’s a lovely spicy kick from the rye to round everything off.
+Upon sipping, the recipient of your gift will find notes of honey, orchard fruits, lemon and chocolate – and then there’s a lovely spicy kick from the rye to round everything off.
 Brilliant stuff from the Iowa favourites.

-Rush legend Geddy Lee released his Big Beautiful Book of Bass in in 2018 and backed it with a series of in-store book signings across North America and Europe.
-However, if your music-loving friend missed out on meeting Geddy on the road, then the next best thing is to pick up this lavish coffee table publication for them to pore over.
+Rush legend Geddy Lee released his Big Beautiful Book of Bass in in 2018 and backed it with a series of in-store book signings across North America and Europe, which allowed some of us to meet the man face to face.
+However, if your friend missed out on meeting Geddy on the road, then the next best thing is to pick up this lavish coffee table publication for them to pore over.

 Spread across 400 pages, Geddy highlights a selection of the basses he owns, which have all been meticulously captured by photographer Richard Sibbald.
 It's not even essential to be a Rush fan to appreciate what's in Geddy Lee's Big Beautiful Book Of Bass, with the book also featuring interviews with artists including Led Zeppelin's John Paul Jones, Metallica's Robert Trujillo, Primus' Les Claypool, and former Rolling Stone Bill Wyman.

-BrewDog have been quenching our thirst since 2007 and have poured out a fine reputation since then thanks to their wide range of beers, limited edition concoctions, collaborative projects and cool bars all over the world.
-But with so many brews to choose, where do you start if you're looking for a gift?
+BrewDog have been quenching our thirst since 2007 and have poured out a number of fine bottles and cans since then thanks to their wide range of beers, limited edition concoctions, collaborative projects and cool bars all over the world.
+But with so many brews to choose, where do you start if you're looking for a gift for that special someone?

-Over on BrewDog’s official website you’ll find a range of their best-sellers such as Punk IPA, Dead Pony Club, Elvis Juice, Hazy Jane and more.
-If that’s still too many to choose between, BrewDog have created bundle packs of 24 or 48 cans which will go down a treat over the festive period, or any time of year to be honest!
+Over on BrewDog’s official website (opens in new tab) you’ll find a range of their best-sellers such as Punk IPA, Dead Pony Club, Elvis Juice, Hazy Jane and more.
+If that’s still too many to choose between, BrewDog have created bundle packs of 24 or 48 cans which will go down a treat.

-Do you have friends or family members who love collecting vinyl but have that really annoying habit of leaving their vinyl collection spread all over the floor?
-Perhaps they don't even have the common decency to organise their vinyl in alphabetical order which is, frankly, unforgivable.
-If these issues ring a bell, then perhaps a vinyl storage solution would help mend their messy ways – or at least encourage them to take more care of their records.
+Does your friend or loved one have that really annoying habit of leaving their vinyl collection spread all over the floor?
+Perhaps they don't even have the common decency to organise their records in alphabetical order which is, frankly, unforgivable.
+If these issues ring a bell, then perhaps a vinyl storage solution would help mend their messy ways – or at least encourage them to take more care of their LPs.

 When it comes to choosing something from the best turntables online, it can be a bit of a minefield.
-Prices vary dramatically and you'll have to weight up whether you'll need a phono pre-amp, a USB connection and figure out if the record player has digital capabilities.
+Prices vary dramatically and you'll have to weight up whether a phono pre-amp and a USB connection are needed, and figure out if the record player has digital capabilities.

-Thankfully, Lenco have come up with a cracker in the shape of the Lenco L-85 which has just about everything you need under the shiny red hood thanks to being a semi-automatic, belt-driven turntable with a built-in phono stage and the ability to record via USB.
+Thankfully, Lenco have come up with a cracker in the shape of the Lenco L-85 which has just about everything your friend or loved one will need under the shiny red hood thanks to being a semi-automatic, belt-driven turntable with a built-in phono stage and the ability to record via USB.

-OK, it can look a little plasticky, but with a choice of colours and its ease of use, this would make a great present for someone just getting into collecting vinyl.
+OK, it can look a little plasticky, but with a choice of colours and its ease of use, this would make a great present.
 You really can't go wrong with this option.

-If you're looking for a great pair of Bluetooth headphones for a cracking gift for music fans, then we recommend the Marshall Major IV, which not only look the part, but also sound fantastic thanks to their aggressive take on rock and metal and beautiful balance.
+If you're looking for a great pair of Bluetooth headphones to give as a gift, we recommend the Marshall Major IV, which not only look the part, but also sound fantastic thanks to their aggressive take on rock and metal and beautiful balance.

-Battery life is also awesome, with a fully charged up pair giving you 80 hours of riffs, solos and drum beats – and let's not forget that a quick 15-minute charge will reward you with 15-hours of music.
+Battery life is also awesome, with a fully charged up pair giving 80 hours of riffs, solos and drum beats – and let's not forget that a quick 15-minute charge will reward him with 15-hours of music.

-If you want one of the Loudest Bluetooth speakers currently on the market, then look no further than the bone-shaking Amazon Echo Studio – a real behemoth in the audio world.
+If you want to buy your friend or family member one of the Loudest Bluetooth speakers currently on the market, then look no further than the bone-shaking Amazon Echo Studio – a real behemoth in the audio world.
 It has superior sound quality – which is reflected in the higher price – it comes with the super-intelligent Amazon Alexa on board, and it represents the smart speaker world finding a new level of sophistication and power.

-If you’ve got a guitar-playing family member of a good friend who loves to shred from the comfort of their living room, then it's time to dive into the natty Positive Grid Spark amp.
+If you’ve got a guitar-playing partner or relative who loves to shred from the comfort of their living room, then it's time to dive into the natty Positive Grid Spark amp.

 This bit of kit has taken the world by storm since it launched in 2020 and racked up an impressive 25,000 pre-orders before it was unleashed on to the general public, who have continued to snap them up since then.

-This neat desktop amp is ideal for those who like to noodle at home and for those who like to play along to their favourite sounds, then this will fit the bill perfectly.
-It can import tracks from YouTube, Spotify and Apple Music with the Spark’s app instantly displaying the chords in real time so you can play along.
+This neat desktop amp is ideal for those who like to noodle at home, then this will fit the bill perfectly.
+It can import tracks from YouTube, Spotify and Apple Music with the Spark’s app instantly displaying the chords in real time so your friend or family member can play along.
 The app is also used to control pedal effects and has access to 10,000 tones, making it an extremely versatile amp.

-As if that wasn’t cool enough, the Positive Grid Spark generates drum and bass to accompany you while you fret away if you so choose.
+As if that wasn’t cool enough, the Positive Grid Spark generates drum and bass to accompany the recipient as they fret away.
 And it also looks pretty stylish thanks to its neat finish.
-We’re pretty confident that any budding guitarist or bassist would be delighted to receive this.
+We’re pretty confident that any guitarist or bassist would be delighted to receive this.